Why Toronto must ban Gas Leaf Blowers (GLBs)

 Global health authorities, including the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), and the American Heart Association, all warn of the serious health risks of polluted air.

-Gas-powered leaf blowers (GLBs), particularly those with 2-cycle engines, are among the most polluting tools used in urban areas.
-These machines release fine particle combustion matter, (PM2.5) carbon monoxide, and toxic volatile organic compounds, directly into the air we breathe—at close range.
+2-cycle engines of gas-powered leaf blowers (GLBs) are among the most polluting tools used in urban areas.
+These back pack blowers are by far the dirtiest, with massive emissions of unburned fuel and toxic pollutants.
+This includes fine particle combustion matter, (PM2.5) carbon monoxide, and toxic volatile organic compounds, released directly into the air we breathe—at close range.

 Harmful airborne particle pollution can linger in the air for a week or longer.

-The high wind speed generated by leaf blowers is the main source of harmful dust in residential neighbourhoods.
+The high wind speed generated by a leaf blower is a main source of harmful dust in residential neighbourhoods.

 • The hurricane-force winds jetting out of the front end of a gas leaf blower is moving over 200 miles an hour.
 The disbursed air pulverizes what it hits into very fine dust.
 Leaf blower dust can stay airborne for days.
 Dust can cause long term health issues.
 Evidence indicates that the quality of outdoor air directly influences indoor air quality, including within homes.